 We have various brands in our portfolio that employ different tools, processes, and policies to foster respectful communities and environments.
 The information provided below gives an overview of these technologies and methods.
-Depending on the needs of each platform and the audiences they serve, different tools may be adopted by different brands.
-However, the objective is universal: we are committed to creating a safe and positive experience for all our users on all our platforms.
+Depending on the needs of each platform, and the audiences they serve, different tools may be adopted by different brands, but the objective is universal: we are committed to creating a safe and positive experience for all our users on all our platforms.

 Match Group’s Safety Tools

 We use a network of trusted safety tools